Jaysh al-Adl: Losses

 On 29 September 2018, Iranian authorities announced that they have killed four and injured two fighters belonging to Jaysh al-Adl in an ambush in Saravan.
 According to the authorities, the dead included group's second-in-command, Hashem Nokri.

 On 26 December 2020, Iranian authorities hanged Abdulhamid Mir Baluchzehi on charges of killing two Iranian Revolutionary Guards in 2015.
 According to Iranian authorities, Mir Baluchzehi was a principal member of Jaysh al-Adl.

 On 3 January 2021, Hassan Dehvari and Elias Qalandarzehi were hanged by Iranian authorities on charges of abduction, bombing, murder of security forces and civilians, and of working with the extremist Jaysh al-Adl.
 The pair were arrested by Iranian authorities in April 2014.

 On 30 January 2021, Iran hanged Javid Dehghan, the former leader of Jaysh al-Adl, for the murder of two Islamic Revolutionary Guard Corps (IRGC) members in Sistan and Baluchestan Province.

-On 10 August 2021, Tasnim News Agency reported that a clash took place between Taliban and Jaysh al-Adl members in Afghanistan.
+On 10 August 2021, Tasnim News Agency reported that a clash took place between Taliban and Jaysh al-Adl in Afghanistan.
 Amir Naroui along with a leader of the Taher Shahouzi group and five Taliban fighters were killed in the clash.
 Amir Naroui was a prominent leader of Jaysh al-Adl and the brother of Salahuddin Farooqui.

 On 16 January 2024, Iran claimed to have targeted Jaysh al-Adl's headquarters with ballistic missiles and drones in Pakistan's restive southwestern Baluchistan province.
 Pakistan condemned Iran for launching airstrikes that Tehran claimed targeted bases for a militant group.
 Islamabad angrily denounced the attack as a "blatant violation" of its airspace and said it killed two children.
 Two days later, Pakistan carried out strikes on separatist targets in Iran.
 Pakistani foreign ministry said hideouts used by BLA and BLF were successfully struck in the operation.

 On 5 November 2024, a joint operation between Pakistan and Iran killed 12 militants, including Salahuddin Farooqui, the group's leader.
 The second and third in command were also among the dead.

-On 8 November 2024, Iran's Revolutionary Guards intensified crackdown in Sistan and Balochistan, killing more militants of Jaysh al-Adl.
+On 8 November 2024, Iran's Revolutionary Guards (IRGC) intensified crackdown in Sistan and Balochistan, killing more militants of Jaysh al-Adl.

-On 27 August 2025, Iran's Revolutionary Guards (IRGC) announce that they launched a joint intelligence based counterterrorism operation with police in the country’s southeastern province of Sistan and Baluchestan in the avange of 22 August ambush on police in which 5 policeman were killed by Jaysh al-Adl, According to the statement, 13 militants belonging to Jaysh al-Adl were killed in clashes and a number of others arrested by Iranian authorities.
+On 27 August 2025, the IRGC announced that they launched a joint intelligence based counterterrorism operation with police in the Sistan and Baluchestan following an 22 August ambush on police in which five officers were killed by Jaysh al-Adl, According to the statement, 13 militants belonging to Jaysh al-Adl were killed in clashes and a number of others arrested.

+Merger

+In December 2025, Jaysh al-Adl, Nasr Movement, Pada Baloch Movement, Muhammad Rasul Allah Group and other militias announced the formation of a single united organization called the "People's Fighters Front" (PFF), or Jabheh-yi Mubarizin-i Mardumi (JMM in Balochi and Persian).